Skip to main content

 Testosterone is a hormone present in both men and women, although in different concentrations.
 It is a key driver of vitality, motivation, and cognitive assertiveness.
 In the brain, testosterone interacts with receptors that influence the dopaminergic system, which is central to reward, pleasure, and motivation.

-When are optimal, individuals often report a greater sense of confidence, mental clarity, and a proactive disposition.
+When testosterone levels are optimal, individuals often report a greater sense of confidence, mental clarity, and a proactive disposition.
 A decline in this hormone can manifest as mental fatigue, apathy, and a general lack of drive, symptoms that are often mistaken for depression.
 Its influence extends to cognitive functions, particularly spatial abilities and analytical reasoning.
 The presence of adequate testosterone supports the neural circuits that underpin these functions, contributing to a sharp and engaged mind.

 Estrogen a Modulator of Serotonin and Synaptic Health